ismail8962/Jarvis_AI_Project/README.md

 3. Run the script using `python main.py`.

 ## Developer
-- Developed by students of Trinity Polytechnic, Group 13.
+- Developed by students of poona college Shaikh Ismail, Group 13.